-NTIC spent approximately \$1,602,441 on capital expenditures during fiscal 2014 including \$1,100,000 for the purchase of a new building, and expects to spend an aggregate of approximately \$400,000 to \$600,000 on capital expenditures during fiscal 2015.
-Anticipated capital expenditures for fiscal 2015 relate primarily to the purchase of new equipment and to expand lab capabilities.
+Capital Expenditures and Commitments.
+NTIC spent \$1,438,919 on capital expenditures during fiscal 2015 which related primarily to the purchase of new equipment and the expansion of its lab capabilities.
+NTIC expects to spend an aggregate of approximately \$200,000 to \$400,000 on capital expenditures during fiscal 2016, which will relate primarily to the purchase of new equipment.